Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 INOUE, Junichi

 Material identification via light.
-Left: polarized light measurements.
-Right: Graphs show a Normal Insulator with zero signal and a Topological Insulator with a wavy non-zero signal, using reflection to identify topological properties.
+Left: polarized reflection setup.
+Right: Normal Insulator shows zero signal, while Topological Insulator shows a wavy non-zero signal.

 Molecular/crystal simulation